amkhlv/HdT/README.md

 -------------

 The sample configuration file `hdt.dhall` should be copied to `~/.config/hdt/config.dhall`.

-It is possible to overwrite settings separately for each `pdf` file  in the following way.
+It is possible to __overwrite settings separately for each `pdf` file__  in the following way.
-For a `pdf` file called `filename.pdf`, create a directory called `filename.d` in the same directory as the `pdf` file.
+For a `pdf` file called `filename.pdf`, create a directory called `filename.hdt` in the same directory as the `pdf` file.
-Extra settings can be put in a file  `filename.d/hdt.dhall`.
+To ovewrite settings, put the corresponding keys in  `filename.hdt/config.dhall`.
+For example:

+    {
+     initialScale = 1.3
+     }

+-- this will overwrite the `initialScale` setting in `~/.config/hdt/config.dhall` specially for the `filename.pdf` file.

 Use
 ---